kovzol/geogebra-discovery/README.md

 If you do so, you will need a typical Linux system to make the software work.
 In particular, the provided scripts were tested on Ubuntu 18.04 and 19.10 (64-bit), and partially on [Raspbian](http://downloads.raspberrypi.org/raspbian/) Buster (both Raspberry Pi 3 and 4 should work, however you need at least 2 GB of memory for compilation).
+The latest version also works on Mac OS 10.15 Catalina.

 The following tools are available:

 ### Classic 5

-* Type `./get-build-tools` to download some prerequisites including an appropriate Java Development Kit on Ubuntu 18.04.
-On Raspberry Pi, a recent version of Giac will be downloaded and the default Java 11 (OpenJDK) will be used.
+* Type `./get-build-tools` to download some prerequisites including an appropriate Java Development Kit on Ubuntu 18.04 or on Mac.
+On Raspberry Pi and on newer Ubuntu systems the default Java 11 (OpenJDK) will be used.
 * Run `./build5` to build GeoGebra Discovery.
 This will also build [RealGeom](https://github.com/kovzol/realgeom).
 * Enter `./run5` to start the software.
 On a Raspberry Pi (or, if Mathematica is available locally) this will also use a local
 RealGeom service.
 * The command `./deploy5` will create a .zip file that contains all necessary components to run the program.
 In case you need a .zip file for Windows users, enter `./deploy5 win`.
+This tool comes with a built-in help that can be invoked by the `-h` option.

 ### Classic 6